vasantha3708/Traffic-sign-classification-using-LeNet-5-and-VGG-16-Model-Architectures/README.md

 **Layer 5 (Fully Connected)** This should have 10 outputs.

-## 2. VGGNet:
+## 2. VGGNet architecture:

 * Their main contribution of VGGNet is a thorough evaluation of networks of increasing depth using an architecture with very small (3x3) convolution filters, which shows that a significant improvement on the prior-art configurations can be achieved by pushing the depth to 16-19 weight layers.

-- The original VGGNet architecture has 16-19 layers, but I've excluded some of them and implemented a modified version of only 12 layers to save computational resources.
+* The original VGGNet architecture has 16-19 layers, but I've excluded some of them and implemented a modified version of only 12 layers to save computational resources.

-- This ConvNet follows these steps:
+* This ConvNet follows these steps:

 **Input => Convolution => ReLU => Convolution => ReLU => Pooling => Convolution => ReLU => Convolution => ReLU => Pooling => Convolution => ReLU => Convolution => ReLU => Pooling => FullyConnected => ReLU => FullyConnected => ReLU => FullyConnected**